-The 1975-1983 seasons are more “apples to apples” to today’s 16 of 30 playoff format (not that “apples to apples” ever really exist in an ever-changing league).
-In 1975 and 1976, 10 of 18 teams made the playoffs.
+The 1975-1983 seasons are more “apples to apples” in terms of today’s playoff format (not that “apples to apples” ever really exist in an ever-changing game).
+In 1975 and 1976, ten of 18 teams made the playoffs.
 After the NBA-ABA merger, 12 of 22 made the playoffs.
 When the Mavs were added to the league in 1980 and the conferences properly aligned, 12 of 23 made the playoffs.

-League expansion began in 1988 with the addition of Miami and Charlotte, ending “the Golden Age” (1976-1988) of NBA basketball.
-By 1990 there were 27 teams, 16 making the playoffs, and enough expansion teams around to beat up on and keep playoff records from falling below our 38-44 cut-off.
+League expansion began in 1988 with the addition of Miami and Charlotte, ending the formative years of “the Golden Age” of NBA basketball, which then extended a few years through “the Dream Team” of 1992 and Michael Jordan’s first championship run.
+But by 1990 there were 27 teams, 16 making the playoffs, and four expansion teams around to beat up on and puff most of the worst playoff records above our 38-44 cut-off.

 1. 1986 Chicago Bulls (30-52).
 Michael Jordan broke his foot in the third game of his second NBA season and missed the next 64.
 He would come back to score 63 points against Larry Bird’s Celtics in the first round of the playoffs, but could not prevent a Celtics sweep.
-The 1986 C’s won 67 games, the third championship for the Bird-McHale-Parrish-Maxwell front court and are widely considered one of the best teams in NBA history.
+The 1986 Celtics won 67 games, the third championship for the Bird-McHale-Parrish front court and are widely considered one of the best teams in NBA history, if not THE best.

-The NBA schedule was more heavily weighted toward conference play than it is now, which meant the 1986 Bulls schedule was a nightmare.
-They played the beasts of the East (Celtics, Bucks, Sixers and Detroit) six times each, winning just four of the 24 games.
+The NBA schedule those years was more heavily weighted toward conference play than it is now, which meant that the 1986 Bulls schedule was a prolonged nightmare.
+They played the beasts of the East six times each, winning just six of the 30 games, the two wins coming against Detroit.
 The Bulls weren’t the only team in the East hammered by the schedule.
 A tough, talented, Buck Williams-led New Jersey Nets team could muster only 39 wins and were swept by the Bucks in the first round.
-Rookie Patrick Ewing’s Knicks won 23.
+Rookie Patrick Ewing’s Knicks won only 23 games, losing 59.

-Throw out the beasts of the East and two losses against Magic Johnson’s Lakers, and the Bulls won 26 and lost 30 against the league’s other 17 teams, Dominique Wilkins’ Atlanta Hawks included.
-Not too shabby for the very young Bulls playing without Michael Jordan.
+Throw out the beasts of the East and two losses against Magic Johnson’s Lakers, and the 1986 Bulls won 24 and lost 26 against the rest of the league, not too shabby for a hodgepodge of guys playing without Michael Jordan.

 The Spurs best player was defensive demon Alvin Robertson, who would be traded to Milwaukee in 1989 for All-Pro forward Terry Cummings.
 Robertson’s teammate on the Spurs, Frank Brickowski, would join him in Milwaukee in 1990, traded for Paul Pressey.
 Why all these trades with the Spurs?
 We may never know.
 By 1990 the Spurs had center David Robinson and were title contenders, while the Bucks were slipping into their 1990s rebuild.